Shopify/polaris/polaris.shopify.com/content/tools/stylelint-polaris/rules/z-index-function-disallowed-list.md

 ---
 title: z-index/function-disallowed-list
-description: Disallows use of the legacy z-index Sass function
+description: Disallows use of the legacy z-index Sass function.
 keywords:
   - stylelint
   - z-index